E-APR: Mapping the Effectiveness of Automated Program Repair: Experimental Design

-Features are problem dependent and must be chosen so that the varying complexities of the problem instances are exposed, any known structural properties of the software are captured, and any known advantages and limitations of the different program repair techniques are related to features.
+Features are problem dependent and must be chosen so that the varying complexities of the problem instances are exposed, any known structural properties of the buggy programs are captured, and any known advantages and limitations of the different program repair techniques are related to features.
 The most common measures and metrics used to characterise features of a software system are extracted from code.

-Among others, we use objected oriented code metrics based on measurement theory and expertise of experienced software developers \cite{chidamber:1994}.
+Among others, we use object-oriented code metrics based on measurement theory and expertise of experienced software developers \cite{chidamber:1994}.
 These metrics are also mapped to the Quality Model for Object-Oriented Design~\cite{el2004object}, which is a comprehensive model that establishes a clearly defined and empirically validated model to assess object-oriented design quality attributes such as understandability and reusability, and relates them through mathematical formulas with structural object-oriented design properties such as encapsulation and coupling.
-The set includes simple features, which count the number of methods or lines of code, to more elaborated features that measure the interaction between methods and the depth of inheritance tree.
+The set of code metrics, {presented in Table \ref{tab:featuresObject}}, includes simple metrics, which count the number of methods or lines of code, to more complex metrics that measure the interaction between methods and the depth of inheritance tree.
+As in this paper we focus on Java APR, we also include Java-Specific method features, which are presented in Table \ref{tab:featuresJava}.

+In addition to code features widely used by software practitioners and researchers, we also consider a set of \pef features \cite{Yu2019XCRF}.
+Those features were manually crafted for targeting different open challenges from automated program repair's field such as prediction of source code transformations on buggy code \cite{Yu2019XCRF} and detection of incorrect patches \cite{Ye2019ODS}.

+\pef features capture different characteristics of a buggy program.
+Initially, Defects4J \cite{Just2014defects4j} was considered as a starting point, which is a dataset of real Java bugs and the corresponding human-written patches, widely used in evaluations of automated program repair tools \cite{Durieux:2019:RepairThemAll}.
+We recorded the following information for each code element in the buggy code affected by the patch and in the patched code: \begin{inparaenum}[\it a)] \item the characteristics of the elements (e.g., the type of a variable is primitive), and \item the relation of such elements with respect to the rest of the buggy and patched file, respectively. \end{inparaenum} Finally, the designers defined a set of features from those observations.
+For example, from Listing \ref{listingDiff1}, it was observed that the buggy statement references to a variable ($p1$) which has compatible type and similar name to another variable ($p2$) in scope.
+From this observation, they created a feature named ``HVSN'' (Has Variable with Similar Name).